 \subsection{Atmospheric Evolution}

 Figure~\ref{Fig:CO2Pressure} {shows the integrated} CO$_2$ surface partial pressure evolution from today until 4.1 Ga, caused by the three main non-thermal atmospheric escape processes, namely suprathermal escape \citep{amerstorfer17}, as well as sputtering and ion escape as modeled in the present work.
-It is seen that sputtering induced escape does not contribute significantly to the total loss of CO$_2$, which is clearly dominated by ion escape for flux values $\geq$3 EUV$_{\odot}$.
+It is seen that sputtering induced escape does not contribute significantly to the total loss of CO$_2$, which is clearly dominated {by ion and suprathermal atom} escape for flux values $\geq$3 EUV$_{\odot}$.
+According to our results, more than {0.4\,bar} of CO$_2$ could have been removed through the combination of the different non-thermal atmospheric escape processes over the last 4.1 Ga.
 Earlier than 4.1 Ga, the situation is getting more complex due to thermal escape becoming significant \citep[e.g.][]{tian09} and the presence of an intrinsic Martian magnetic field, which vanished around this time in the past \citep[e.g.][]{lillis13}.
-While it is yet not entirely clear, how such an intrinsic magnetic field might affect the efficiency of non-thermal escape processes \citep[being it a funnel or a shield, e.g.][]{gunell18,blackman18,egan19,Scherf2021}, it does not affect thermal escape, which could have been as high as $\sim10^{30}$\,s$^{-1}$ for carbon at $\sim4.5$ Ga \citep{tian09}. {It also has to be noted that this surface pressure evolution does only include losses to space through thermal and non-thermal escape; carbonate formation as additional sinks could in principle allow for even higher pressures, since the total reservoir of CO$_2$ in carbonates at Mars is estimated to be up to $\approx 1\,$bar \citep[e.g.][]{Jakosky2019}.
+While it is yet not entirely clear, how such an intrinsic magnetic field might affect the efficiency of non-thermal escape processes \citep[being it a funnel or a shield, e.g.][]{gunell18,blackman18,egan19,Scherf2021}, it does not affect thermal escape, which could have been as high as $\sim10^{30}$\,s$^{-1}$ for carbon at $\sim4.5$ Ga \citep{tian09}. {It also has to be noted that this surface pressure evolution does only include losses to space through thermal and non-thermal escape; carbonate formation as additional sinks may allow for even higher pressures, since the total reservoir of CO$_2$ in carbonates at Mars is estimated to be up to $\approx 1\,$bar \citep[e.g.][]{Jakosky2019}.
 Similarly, atmospheric erosion through asteroid impacts could have provided another sink \citep[e.g.][]{pham16}.
 All of these sinks together, however, only provide a theoretical maximum pressure at a certain time that could have been lost until the present-day.
 The real pressure could have been significantly lower at any point in time \citep[see, e.g.,][for a discussion on this issue]{Scherf2021}.}

 exponential function in the form of